-- Don't stop there.
-While Amanda Palmer has said that Half-Jack was about far more than one subject, this troper had always thought that it was about a split personality in her (who just happened to be an authoritative male figure) who was forcing her to suicide.
+- Amanda Palmer has said that Half-Jack was about far more than one subject.
+One such subject could be interpreted as a split personality in her (who just happened to be an authoritative male figure) who was forcing her to suicide.

 But I'd sacrifice my body